 Never forget to record nibbles and snacks in your journal.
 Make a habit of penning down everything that goes in your mouth.
 Make this custom a basic rule for your calorie counting.
-Even the smallest indulgences can make an enormous difference throughout your day.
-Small calorie foods can cause a massive change in your weight loss journey.
+Even minor indulgences can make an enormous difference throughout your day.
+Likewise, small-calorie foods can cause a massive change in your weight loss journey.

-Never guess the portion size with your food.
+Never guess the portion size of your food.
 You can invest your money in a quality digital scale.
-For the foods, you eat regularly, record their weight in a journal for future use.
+Record your weight in a journal for future use for the foods you eat regularly.

 Stay within your finances.

 There is no need to buy expensive tools.
-The best tracking tool for you doesn’t have to be the costliest one; there are products available at every price range.
+The best tracking tool for you doesn’t have to be the costliest; products are available in every price range.
 Get the one you are most comfortable with.
 Also, consider your lifestyle and habits before purchasing anything.
-Online tools are suitable for people who are always working on their computers.
+Online tools are suitable for people who are constantly working on their computers.
 People who like to go for traditional methods can use a small, portable notebook and pen to track their calories.

 Always record your macros and workout.

 Never limit yourself to tracking just calories.
-Depending on the tool you use for this purpose, you can also keep a tab on other nutrients like sodium and fiber.
-Also, make sure that you are performing the right amount of exercise for weight loss.
+You can monitor other nutrients like sodium and fiber depending on your tool.
+Also, ensure that you are exercising the right amount for weight loss.
 Besides calories and other nutrients, you also should track your macronutrients – fat, protein, and carbohydrate.
 They are essential if you are on a low-carb or high-protein diet.

 Do’s and don’ts to remember when calculating calories.